-The marble baptismal font that anchors the southwest corner of the nave is richly beloved by the congregation.
-It is a work of beauty and nobility, timeless in itsappeal and meaning.
+The marble baptismal font that anchors the southwest corner of the nave is beloved by the congregation.
+It is a work of beauty and nobility, timeless in its appeal and meaning.
 The youthful, kneeling angel with long, flowing hair wears a garland of flowers around its head and holds a large scallop shell that serves to dispense the waters of baptism.
 The angel font and the congregation share a long history in the venerable building.
 The font was the first work of art to be installed in the newly completed Grant Street church.
 It was also an important work of liturgical art, employed to celebrate the baptismal liturgy.

-The centrality of the sacrament of Holy Baptism of the Lutheran Church was demonstrated physically by the initial placement of the font.
+The centrality of the sacrament of Holy Baptism in the Lutheran Church was demonstrated physically by the initial placement of the font.
 Less than one year after consecration of the building, the 8,000 pound solid marble sculpture was brought into the church, maneuvered up the main aisle between the sections of new wooden pews, and carefully set into position at the midpoint of the chancel, just beyond the chancel rail at the head of the nave’s center aisle.
 It was placed at the base of the chancel steps, directly in front of the altar.
 (The chancel was configured differently at the time.)
 Members of the congregation must have been deeply affected by the luminous angel of baptism that greeted them on the Sunday after its October, 1889 installation.
 A substantial three-dimensional sculpture, the white polished marble baptismal font was conspicuous in the subdued, dimly-lit nave, against which it stood a striking contrast.
 Electrical illumination had not yet been introduced into the nave, and the decoration of the Gothic interior was restrained and linear: dark, carved woodwork, stained glass windows and delicate stenciling on the walls.

 The font was given to First Church as a congregational memorial to Charles Porterfield Krauth (d.1883), sixth pastor of the parish and an eminent nineteenth century American Lutheran scholar and theologian.
 Parish leader B. Frank Weyman, the donor of the memorial, greatly admired Dr. Krauth.
 A wealthy local businessman with a thriving tobacco establishment in downtown Pittsburgh, Mr. Weyman enjoyed traveling to Europe.
 It is likely that, while visiting Italy in 1887, Mr. Weyman commissioned the baptismal font from an American sculptor working in Florence–a man with the name of either Park or Frank Vittor.
 Both names are mentioned in archival records and the identity of the sculptor is unclear.
 The font was to be executed in white Carrera marble, a find-grained stone suited to the carving of traditional sculpture and quarried in the nearby town of Carrara.
 Nearly five hundred years earlier, Michelangelo had selected the same exquisite marble for his first masterpiece, the Pieta.
 The timing and circumstances of Mr. Weyman’s order for the execution of the font were fortuitious: the commission provided a fitting tribute to Dr. Krauth, anticipated the completion of the new church building, and brought a font into the church so that the liturgy of Holy Baptism could be celebrated properly.